kykl/node-grpc-interceptors/README.md

 This library provides a way to instrument Node.js gRPC clients and servers with interceptors/middleware.
 Server-side interceptors are [not yet implemented](https://github.com/grpc/grpc-node/issues/419) in grpc for node.
 This is a quick fix.

 # Fork

+**This package is currently broken.
+Will fix it in the coming days.**

 [Original repository here](https://github.com/echo-health/node-grpc-interceptors).

 This fork was to allow better password authentication through interceptors.
 Only a small change in file **server-proxy.js** was necessary.